Chase Freedom Flex(SM) vs. Citi Custom Cash(SM) Card

 Foreign Transaction Fee

-Both the Chase Freedom Flex(SM) and the Citi Custom Cash® Card cards offer similar welcome bonuses.
+Both the Chase Freedom Flex(SM) and the Citi Custom Cash® Card cards have similar welcome offers.

 Chase Freedom Flex rewards you in just three months, and you need to spend less to earn the $200 bonus.
 You'll have to wait six months for the Citi Custom Cash bonus.

-The winner of the welcome bonus is the Chase Freedom Flex because it's easier to earn the bonus.
+The winner of the welcome offer is the Chase Freedom Flex because it’s easier to earn.

 Cash Back Rewards

-The Chase Freedom Flex(SM) gets you 5% cash back on purchases in rotating bonus categories: there's a different category every three months.
-For 2023, January – March is grocery stores (excluding Walmart and Target) and fitness clubs and gym memberships; April – June is Amazon and Lowe's; July – September is coming soon.
-October – December is also coming soon.
+The Chase Freedom Flex(SM) gets you 5% cash back on purchases in rotating bonus categories: there’s a different category every three months.
+For 2024, January through March is grocery stores (excluding Target and Walmart), fitness clubs, and spa services/self care.
+The categories for April through June will be announced in March.
 There is a cap of $1500 spent in combined purchases per quarter.
 You also need to activate rotating categories every quarter to earn the 5% cash back.
 If you max out the 5% category, you can earn $75 cash back every quarter.

 The Citi Custom Cash® Card simply pays you 5% cash back in the category you spend the most money in per quarter.
 There is a limit of $500 spent per billing cycle, then you'll earn 1% cash back, but you don't have to sign up for anything.
 Categories you can earn 5% cash back include restaurants, gas stations, grocery stores, select travel, select transit, select streaming, drugstores, home improvement stores, fitness clubs, and live entertainment.
 Maxing out the 5% category with this card carn earn you $75 cash back every quarter, same as the Chase Freedom Flex.